 Getting to the Atami Plum Festival

 Atami, in Shizuoka Prefecture, is a 45-minute ride from Tokyo Station on the Kodama Shinkansen (¥4,070); otherwise it takes just under two hours on the Tokaido line (¥1,980).
 At Atami Station, transfer to the Ito line for Kinomiya Station (2 minutes; ¥150).
 From there, it is a 10-minute walk to the gardens.
-You can also catch a bus (15 minutes; ¥230), which runs four times an hour, direct to the gardens from bus stop no 1 in front of Atami Station; get off at the ‘Baien’ stop.To prevent the spread of COVID-19, many events have been canceled.
+You can also catch a bus (15 minutes; ¥230), which runs four times an hour, direct to the gardens from bus stop no 1 in front of Atami Station; get off at the ‘Baien’ stop.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.